 But, as we all know, with great power comes great responsibility.
 Suddenly, I was at the helm of critical projects, with my name stamped on every design.
 The burden of expectations and liability loomed over me, adding a touch of stress to my life.

 Nowadays, after having my license for quite some time, I hardly give it a second thought.

 “What is a Professional Engineer?” wrap up

-What is a Professional Engineer to you?
-How do you view a Professional Engineer versus an engineer in a license-exempt industry?
+What does being a Professional Engineer mean to you?
+How do you see a Professional Engineer in comparison to an engineer working in a license-exempt industry?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER

 Author Bio: Koosha started Engineer Calcs in 2019 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
 He has been working in the engineering and tech industry in California for well over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.

 Koosha has an extensive background in the design and specification of electrical systems with areas of expertise including power generation, transmission, distribution, instrumentation and controls, and water distribution and pumping as well as alternative energy (wind, solar, geothermal, and storage).